India's push to save its cows starves Bangladesh of beef

 "It is a wild chase, but not of a kind a soldier appreciates," said Vivek Tyagi, a BSF commander at the Ghojadanga check post.

-(Additional reporting by Sujoy Dhar in Kolkata; Editing by Paritosh and Mike Collett-White)
+(Additional reporting by Sujoy Dhar in Kolkata; Editing by Paritosh Bansal and Mike Collett-White)